CBoettcher16590/developing-software-intro-final/README.md

 ```
 ## Calculator Information

-The calculator in this version(1.1.3) has two functions: `calcHouseMaterials`, `getHouseMaterials`, `calcWallLumber`, and `calcDrywall`.
+The calculator in this version has six functions: `calcHouseMaterials`, `getHouseMaterials`, `calcWallLumber`, and `calcDrywall`, `calcPlywood`, and `calcMaterials`.

 * `calcHouseMaterials`: takes the parameters passed in with the `calc-house-materials` command and console.logs the values.
 * `getHouseMaterials`: takes the parameter passed in with the `get-house-materials` command and console.logs the value.
 * `calcWallLumber`: takes a parameter(inches) for any one given wall, and returns the plates, studs, and EXTRA posts needed for the wall.
 * `calcDrywall`: takes two parameters(width, length) for the house, and returns the number of drywall sheets needed for the interior walls, and ceiling.
 * `calcPlywood`: takes two parameters(width, length) for the house, and returns the number of plywood sheets needed for the exterior walls.
+* `calcMaterials`: takes five parameters(width, length, calcWallLumber, CalcDrywall, CalcPlywood).
+It will return an object the matches the IHouseOutput interface.

 [Read More](./src/calculator/README.md)